adityatj/css-tree/README.md

-Console.log the CSS tree hierarchy of a page or from a particular node in page.
+Print the DOM class tree hierarchy of a page.